 Data collected by the Iowa Department of Transportation reports that there were 41 motorcycle fatalities in 2013, and 34 of them involved a motorcyclist who was not wearing a helmet.
 Wearing a helmet could save your life, but it's not mandatory in Iowa.
 Below is an overview of motorcycle head injuries that bikers might sustain in motorcycle accidents.
-Speak with an attorney if you suffered serious injuries in an accident in Des Moines because you may be entitled to compensation for the damages you experienced.
+Speak with an attorney if you suffered serious injuries in an accident in Iowa because you may be entitled to compensation for the damages you experienced.

 Types of Head Injuries in Motorcycle Accidents

 There are a number of different types of head injuries.
 Motorcyclists could suffer a relatively simple concussion that improves after a couple of days or could end up in a coma with a traumatic brain injury.
 Many head injuries from a motorcycle accident are traumatic brain injuries in which the brain violently moved around within the skull.
 Others are penetrating injuries, in which an object is embedded into the brain tissue.

 Intracranial hemorrhaging may occur when blood from the trauma pools in the brain and puts pressure on brain tissue, restricting blood flow.
 All of these conditions can be fatal if proper treatment is not administered immediately.
 Motorcycle accident victims require immediate care, and those who suffer serious injuries require long-term care and rehabilitation.
 This can create extensive medical bills that victims may pursue in an injury claim against an at-fault driver.